syn990/SYN-OS/README.md

 # SYN-OS: Customizable Arch Linux-based Operating System

+#Be Advised:
+THIS IS A LOOSE COLLECTION OF CONSTANTLY UPDATED SCRIPTS WITH MISSING VERSION CONTROL THE STRUCTURE, FORM AND DESIGN GOALS ARE CONSTANTLY CHANGING AND DOCUMENTATION HAS YET TO EXIST I SIMPLY DO NOT HAVE TIME TO MAINTAIN A PLANNED PROJECT

 ## Overview
 SYN-OS is a custom operating system developed by William Hayward-Holland (Syntax990), built on the foundation of Arch Linux.
 It is designed to provide advanced users with a highly customizable and efficient computing experience.